Docker Registries

 You cannot select Dockerhub as a caching registry, because it has very strict requirements for naming images, and our caching mechanism needs capabilities which are not possible with Dockerhub.

-- Codefresh will automatically examine the stored metadata to decide which past image is most relevant for caching purposes
+• Checking the stored metadata to decide which past image is most relevant for caching purposes

-- Codefresh will automatically use that registry for distributed Docker layer caching to make your Docker builds faster
+• Using that registry for distributed Docker layer caching to make your Docker builds faster

-We give you the ability to define a separate registry for caching purposes for the following scenarios
+We give you the ability to define a separate registry for caching purposes for the following scenarios:

-- You don’t want extra traffic to be sent to your main deployment registry.
+1. You don’t want extra traffic to be sent to your main deployment registry.
 Maybe you want to avoid bandwidth/storage limits in your production registry

-- You have lots of build steps in pipelines with intermediate docker images that you are certain you don’t need outside of the pipeline itself.
-In that case you can use the
+2. You have lots of build steps in pipelines with intermediate docker images that you are certain you don’t need outside of the pipeline itself.
+In that case you can use the disable_push property in those pipelines.

-property in those pipelines. - You have speed concerns regarding image pulling/pushing.
+3. You have speed concerns regarding image pulling/pushing.
 For example your development team is in Europe, but your production servers are in the USA.
 You would probably choose a caching registry in a European region (so that developers get the best experience), where your main registry is in the USA (close to your production servers)

-Notice that the dynamic image feature of Codefresh (creating docker images on demand in the same pipeline that is using them) will always work regardless of a caching registry.
+The dynamic image feature of Codefresh (creating docker images on demand in the same pipeline that is using them) will always work regardless of a caching registry.